dannyvankooten/smtp-mailer/README.md

 That's all.

-PS. if either one of the above constants is not defined, the plugin will not modify the `PHPMailer` object.
-This can be useful if you only want to use SMTP in your production environments, while using something like MailCatcher in your development or staging environment.
+PS.
+I recommend using something like [MailCatcher](http://mailcatcher.me/) as the SMTP server in your development environments.